FirelyTeam/firely-docs-firely-net-sdk/validation/terminology-service.rst

 but does as much as it can internally.

 .. note:: The ``LocalTerminologyService`` doesn't support all terminology features.
 To fully support all features a lot of terminology expertise is needed.
 So to make use of all advanced terminology features, use the ``ExternalTerminologyServer``
-    to let a dedicated terminology server handle your requests``.
+    to let a dedicated terminology server handle your requests.

 The ``LocalTerminologyService`` requires an ``IResourceResolver`` to resolve all the FHIR resources needed to perform it's terminology logic.